EVinfo.net

 The Biden administration has allocated $7.5 billion to accelerate the expansion of electric vehicle (EV) charging infrastructure, with $5 billion earmarked for building fast-charging networks along U.S. highways through the National Electric Vehicle Infrastructure Formula program (NEVI).
 Progress has been made at a steady pace.
 However, progress has been called slow by critics.
 The long length of time required in the buildout contributes to “range anxiety,” a key barrier to wider EV adoption, as drivers worry about the availability of charging stations on longer trips.

 Loren McDonald, CEO of EVAdoption, provided context about the perceived sluggish speed of NEVI rollouts.
-When one knows about all of the stakeholders involved, and the complexity of the process, it makes sense that the installations are not done quickly.
+Considering all of the stakeholders involved, and the complexity of the process, it makes sense that the installations are not done quickly.

 “People need to understand that the NEVI program is an entirely new procurement process for states, and the state DOTs have to get public feedback regarding the site locations, develop the RFP and application process and scoring system, which can take 6 to 9 months or more, and then allow a few months each for the application submissions and then to scoring and award process.”